Solving rescheduling problems in heterogeneous urban railway networks using hybrid quantum-classical approach: Introduction

-In this paper, we address the train rescheduling problem in complex railway networks with mixed infrastructure including single, double, and multiple track railway lines with given planned train paths.
+In particular, we address the train rescheduling problem in complex railway networks with mixed infrastructure including single, double, and multiple-track railway lines with given planned train paths.
 Our consideration includes shunting movement of rolling stock between depots and stations followed by rolling stock connections.
-We apply a new hybrid rescheduling algorithm combining classical-quantum modelling and based on Quantum Annealing (QA).
-This work extends on a particular linear modeling strategy, partly explored on a toy model in \citep{qubohobo}.
-We develop an Integer Linear Programming (ILP) model, which is solved with proprietary D-Wave solvers as well as with CPLEX for comparison.
-The D-Wave approach is analysed in detail, with respect to its applicability and performance in a practically relevant situation.
-The results suggest that quantum computing and QA in particular, although an early-stage technology, are ready for tackling challenging railway rescheduling problems.
-During the preparation of the present work, another contribution has appeared in the literature~\citep{xu2023high}, which is similar to our in that it sets up a QUBO model for a somewhat similar problem, and solves it by a simulation of (quantum) annealing.
-This contribution, however, considers a different railway infrastructure: high-speed trains, and considers timetable optimization, for which it employs a model different from the one described here.
+We do not include train cancellations in the model.
+We apply a new hybrid quantum-classical rescheduling algorithm combining classical heuristics with Quantum Annealing (QA).
+This work extends on a particular linear modeling strategy, partly explored on a toy model by \cite{qubohobo}.
+Our (ILP) model, tailored for the particular practical railway situation, is solved with proprietary D-Wave solvers as well as with CPLEX for comparison.

-The main contributions of the present work are the following: \begin{itemize} \item A railway traffic dispatching model is introduced for rescheduling trains due to disturbances and disruptions taking into account given timetable, rolling stock connections and a network with single or multi-track segments. \item QA-based hybrid heuristics are, for the first time, applied to real-life problems of railway rescheduling optimization on urban railway networks, these heuristics have some but still meaningfully input of real QA. \item The performance of the hybrid (quantum classical) D-Wave solver is demonstrated on a real-life network in Poland and diverse disturbance scenarios of different sizes and types. \item The D-Wave hybrid solver provides good quality solutions in short time, also for the complex instances in limited computational time. \item For certain instances the hybrid (quantum classical) D-Wave solver outperforms classical solvers in terms of computational time, yielding still feasible solutions. \end{itemize}